 What to Cook in a Toaster Oven

 One of the fundamental functions of a basic toaster oven is that it browns or ‘crisps’ or ‘toasts’ the outer surface of the food that you are cooking.
 It doesn’t involve the use of oil and uses only dry heat to do the cooking and browning process.
-Provided that you are only talking about a conventional toaster oven, one without the added rotisserie or convection cooking capabilities, you can actually cook any food that you want the surface to be brown and turn it crispy.
-Here are just some of the foods that you can cook in a toaster oven.
+Provided that you are only talking about conventional toaster ovens, ones without the added rotisserie or convection cooking capabilities, you can actually cook any food that you want the surface to be brown and turn it crispy.
+Here are just some of the foods that you can cook in toaster ovens.

 - Cookies, small cakes, muffins, bread